aroyrev/Opsview-Integrations/WHAT_IS_AN_OPSPACK.md

 # What is an Opspack?

-## Basics of Opspacks

-An Opspack is an integration in Opsview Monitor to add extra functionality by monitoring the state, performance, or system health for a particular technology or service.
+An Opspack is an integration in Opsview Monitor which allows you to monitor the status, performance and system health for a particular technology or service you wish to monitor.

+Opspacks are used as templates for how a host should be monitored and they provide multiple service checks by default to monitor the different aspects of the host.
 For example, an Opspack may monitor:

 * CPU load
-* Disk space
+* Disk capacity
 * Memory usage

-The aim of an Opspack is for a user to be able to add it to a host in Opsview Monitor, and it will provide everything the user needs to monitor that host without any further configuration.
+The aim of an Opspack is for a user to be able to apply it to a host in Opsview Monitor and it will provide everything the user needs to monitor that host without any further configuration.

-An Opspack consists of a plugin, configuration file and info file.
-The plugins can be written in almost any programming language and should contain the logic for how to retrieve an interpret the data from the technology/service being monitored.
-The config file describes how the plugins should be used.
-The info file just provides name and version for the Opspack.
+An Opspack consists of a monitoring plugin, configuration file and info file:

+* The monitoring plugin can be written in almost any programming language and contains the logic for how to retrieve and interpret the data from the technology/service being monitored

+* The configuration file describes how the plugins should be used and which service checks the Opspack provides

+* The info file provides the type of host the Opspack is for and the version number for the Opspack

 ## Service Checks, Metrics and Statuses